 WordPress is our first choice when building websites.
 It’s easily maintained by the client (that’s you!) after handover and is an affordable option.
 Coupled with Woocommerce it can also be an online shop, but we recommend this only to small hobby type businesses because of it’s limitations and need for updates.

-WordPress does need to be maintained and updated to stay secure and functioning at it’s best, and we offer a maintenance package should you want some help with this.
+WordPress does need to be maintained and updated to stay secure and functioning at it’s best.

 We like to use Shopify for professional online shops who need a stable platform.
 It’s not as functional when it comes to blogging, and should you want to have a blog to drive traffic to your shop we recommend you have a WordPress blog on a subdomain.